What Your Laugh Says About You

 Humor is more than just a punchline – it's a powerful tool for building connections, weathering storms, and understanding ourselves and others.
 So, next time you're swapping jokes with a date, pay attention to the laughter – it might just reveal more than you think.

-- Unconditional Love in Modern Relationships
+- Love in the Time of Memes: How Humor Shapes Modern Relationships

 Responses to "What Your Laugh Says About You"